 - Companies, which hire guides without legal capacity – always be informed who is guiding you;

 - Groups and organizations, which organize mountain activities, but don’t make it clear who’s responsible for the group while you’re in the mountains, regardless if the event is paid for or free of charge.

 Why we should be aware?
-Very often, the unprofessional organization behind such trip in the mountains stays unnoticed – if the weather is nice, we’re all friends, laughing together, etc. In another occasion, it’s possible, that we get a feeling of discontent, because of the discomfort we experience, but we don’t see it’s connected to the work of the man leading at the front.
+Very often, the unprofessional organization behind such trip in the mountains stays unnoticed – if the weather is nice, we’re all friends, laughing together, etc. In another occasion, it’s possible, that we get a feeling of discontent, because of the discomfort we experience, but we don’t see it’s connected to the work of the person leading at the front.
 In worst case scenario, we can witness or be a victim in an accident, caused by unprofessional guiding.

 What can we offer?